 Additional Information

 Louisiana social workers must renew their license every two years.
-20 hours of continuing education is required at the time of renewal.
+20 hours of continuing education is required annually at the time of renewal.
 For help with a license application or renewal, check out the free resources offered by the LABSWE.

 Maine Social Work License Requirements